-Key provisions of the bill include definitions of critical terms such as "bulk-power system," "electric generation unit," and "capacity value," as well as requirements for applicants seeking adjustments in electric utility rates.
-The bill mandates that applicants provide detailed evaluations of their proposed electric generation and transmission assets, demonstrating their ability to meet capacity contributions to bulk-power system reliability during peak demand.
-Additionally, the bill places the burden of proof on applicants to establish that their proposed actions will not negatively impact reliability.
-The commission is directed to include specific findings in its orders approving rate adjustments, ensuring transparency regarding the costs and expenses associated with electric generation and transmission assets.
+Additionally, the bill sets forth definitions for key terms such as "bulk-power system," "electric generation unit," and "capacity value," and outlines the burden of proof required for applicants seeking adjustments in electric utility rates.
+It mandates that applicants provide detailed evaluations of their proposed electric generation and transmission assets, demonstrating their ability to meet capacity contributions to bulk-power system reliability during peak demand.
+The commission is directed to include specific findings in any order approving rate adjustments, ensuring transparency regarding the costs and expenses associated with electric generation and transmission assets.
+Overall, the bill aims to enhance the reliability and affordability of electricity in West Virginia while promoting responsible investment in energy infrastructure.

 Committee Substitute: 24-2J-1, 24-2J-2, 24-2J-3, 24-2J-4, 24-2J-5